Lusaka–Mongu Road: M9 Road

-The newer route from Lusaka (Capital City) is designated as the M9 Road.
-It begins north of Lusaka Central, at a roundabout junction with the T2 Road (Great North Road; Cairo Road) and the T4 Road (Great East Road).
-It goes west as Kalambo Road up to the junction with Lumumba Road.
-It joins Lumumba Road southwards up to the next junction, where it becomes the road west as Mumbwa Road.
-It is one road for the remainder of its length.
+The newer route from Lusaka (Capital City) is designated as the M9.
+It begins at the Kabwe Roundabout junction with the T2 (Great North Road; Cairo Road) and the T4 (Great East Road).
+It heads westwards as Kalambo Road up to the junction with Lumumba Road.
+It then becomes Lumumba Road southwards up to its junction with Mumbwa Road, where it becomes Mumbwa Road westwards.
+It continues as a single road of 580 kilometers for the remainder of its length.

-From Lumumba Road in Lusaka, it goes west for 150 kilometres, through the northern area of Chilanga District (Mwembeshi), entering Central Province at Nakachenje and passing through Shibuyunji District, encountering the Mumbwa Toll Plaza, to bypass Mumbwa to the south.
-South-west of Mumbwa, the M9 connects to the M20 Road (the old route from Landless Corner) via the D809.
+The road heads west from the Lusaka city centre for 150 kilometres, passing through the northern part of Chilanga District (Mwembeshi), entering Central Province at Nakachenje and passing through Shibuyunji District, encountering the Mumbwa Toll Plaza, to bypass Mumbwa to the south.
+South-west of Mumbwa, the M9 connects to the M20 road (the old route from Landless Corner) via the D809.

 From Mumbwa, the M9 goes west for 130 kilometres as Mongu Road to cross the Kafue River as the Kafue Hook Bridge and enter the central area of the Kafue National Park north of the town of Itezhi-Tezhi.
-It continues for another 120 kilometres, leaving Central Province and entering Western Province, to the town of Kaoma, which it bypasses to the south.
+It continues for another 120 kilometres, entering Western Province and passing through Nkeyema District, to reach the town of Kaoma, which it bypasses to the south (the D301 provides access to the town centre).

-From Kaoma, the road goes west for 200 kilometres, through the Mweeke Toll Plaza, to the city of Mongu (capital of the Western Province and Barotseland), where it ends at a roundabout intersection with the M10 Road from Senanga and the Namibia Border adjacent to Barotse Shopping Mall.
+From Kaoma, the road goes west for 200 kilometres, through the Mweeke Toll Plaza, to the town of Mongu (capital of the Western Province and Barotseland), where it ends at a roundabout intersection with the M10 road (which is coming from Senanga and the Namibia Border in the south) and the D315 road (which is coming from Limulunga in the north) adjacent to Barotse Shopping Mall.